TalariaSoftware/ncmanager-help/board/publish-approved-minutes.md

 they were approved on.
 The updated minutes
 should be published
-on the NC website
-and wherever else
-your NC records are kept.
+on the neighborhood council website and wherever else your neighborhood council records are kept.
 Board of Neighborhood Commissioners policy requires this be done within thirty days.[^bonc201601]